 In addition to boosting curb appeal or giving your home a modern touch, good quality siding protects your home from the elements and may lower heating and cooling costs through increased insulation.
 Properly installed siding can also make your home less vulnerable to moisture, mold, insects and structural damage.

-A long-time staple of traditional homes, brick combines durability and low maintenance requirements with a timeless look.
+A long-time staple of traditional homes, a brick house exterior combines durability and low maintenance requirements with a timeless look.

-Brick is one of the more expensive choices due to its heavy weight and installation requirements.
-Homeowners looking for a more affordable option might go with brick veneer, a thin layer of brick installed over an insulated, weather-resistant sheath.
+Brick is one of the more expensive choices for siding due to its heavy weight and installation requirements.
+Homeowners looking for a more affordable option might want to consider installing brick veneer, a thin layer of brick installed over an insulated, weather-resistant sheath.

-Engineered wood siding is a great alternative for those who love the classic look of wood without all the classic headaches that come with it.
+Engineered wood siding is a great alternative for those who love the classic look of exterior wood siding without all the classic headaches that come with it.

-Traditional wood must eventually be replaced, as it will bow and split after being exposed to the elements.
+Traditional or natural wood siding must eventually be replaced, as it will bow and split after being exposed to the elements.
 It is vulnerable to moisture, rot, mold and insects and requires regular treatment to stave off these problems.

-Made from a mixture of wood pulp and portland cement, this customizable material can mimic the look of other types of siding including wood, stone or brick and can be a more flexible alternative to vinyl siding.
+Made from a mixture of wood pulp and Portland cement, fiber cement is a customizable material that can mimic the look of other types of exterior siding including shake, wood, stone or brick and can be a more flexible alternative to vinyl siding.

 Fiber cement resists rot, termites and fire, and tolerates high winds and cold temperatures.
 Proper fiber cement maintenance is simple, and homeowners will just need to spray down the siding with a garden hose every 6-12 months.
 To add to its flexibility, fiber cement can also be painted or stained in a variety of colors and also works well as a trim.

-As a heavier material, fiber cement may cost more to install compared with other options.
+Unlike vinyl siding, as a heavier material, fiber cement may cost more to install compared to other exterior siding options.

 Strong and durable, aluminum siding is rust-, rot-, fire-, insect- and weather-resistant.
 Aluminum and other metal house siding options are vulnerable to dents and scratches and may require repainting every 10 years.
 Other metal siding options include steel and copper.

 Available in a wide range of colors and textures, stone and stacked stone siding designs can give your home a sophisticated, upscale appearance.

 Natural stone is one of the more expensive siding options and may also cost more to install over materials like brick siding or fiber cement.
-Fabricated stone or ‘faux stone’ made from cement gives you the same natural look at a lower price.
+Fabricated stone or ‘faux stone’ made from cement can give you the same natural look of real stone at a lower price.

 Both natural and fabricated stone are durable, weather-resistant options that require little maintenance.

-Because it is a porous material, stucco is vulnerable to hail, woodpeckers, baseball bats and similar mishaps.
-Prompt repair helps to minimize the damage and extend the life of your stucco.
+Because it is a porous material, stucco siding is vulnerable to hail, woodpeckers, baseball bats and similar household mishaps.
+However, prompt repair helps to minimize the damages and extend the life of your stucco.

-Versatile vinyl siding is one of the most affordable, and customizable options that can mimic wood or stone and comes in a variety of textures and colors.
+Versatile vinyl siding is one of the most affordable, and customizable options that can mimic wood or stone siding and that comes in a variety of textures and colors.
 If you’re looking to change the exterior or front of your house on a budget, utilizing vinyl siding is most likely your best and most flexible option.